 There are certain times of the school year when there is an increase in the illnesses seen in the school setting.
 Teaching your child healthy habits helps to decrease the spread of illness in the school setting and keep your child healthy.

 Influenza season in Michigan typically occurs between December and March.
-The Influenza Tool Kit has important information from the CDC and the Childhood Influenza Immunization Coalition regarding influenza prevention, diagnosis, immunization and treatment.
+The CDC has updated information regarding influenza prevention, diagnosis, immunization and treatment.

 Bed Bug School Response Flowchart (PDF, posted October 12, 2010)

 The School Response Flow Chart will be followed if there is a confirmed case of bed bugs found in the school setting.

 Bed Bug Fact Sheet for Parents (PDF, posted October 12, 2010)